 There's something about the energy and spirit of Daniel Reid that makes you want to sit, listen and experience his wisdom.
-A bestselling author, leading expert on eastern philosophy and medicine, Reid has written several books and memoirs on Asian self-health, self-healing practices, Daoism, and his journey on this path.
-Living in Taiwan for 16 years studying and writing, Reid's international reputation stems from a deep understanding of traditional Chinese culture, Chinese medicine, and ancient Daoist health and longevity systems.
-In this conversation with Mason, Reid details the beauty and simplicity found in all aspects of the Daoist philosophy and spirituality, the way of respecting nature, and our innate ability to heal ourselves.
+A bestselling author, leading expert on eastern philosophy and medicine, Reid has written several books and memoirs on Asian self-health, self-healing practices, Taoism, and his journey on this path.
+Living in Taiwan for 16 years studying and writing, Reid's international reputation stems from a deep understanding of traditional Chinese culture, Chinese medicine, and ancient Taoist health and longevity systems.
+In this conversation with Mason, Reid details the beauty and simplicity found in all aspects of the Taoist philosophy and spirituality, the way of respecting nature, and our innate ability to heal ourselves.
 Reid also touches on how in many ways, western medicine is failing society and will continue to as long as it tries to overcome nature.
 Tune in for wisdom and healing.

 Mason and Dan discuss: